seraogianluca/IR2/Marketing/MaketingPlanFinale.md

 - High price
 - Only italian national store
 - Final price depends also on suppliers costs
-- No own production
 - Low variety of product choices
 - Cost involved in developing the cleaning robots is high

 **Opportunities**:
-- Collaboration with more institutes
+- Collaboration with European institutes
-- Global market growth
+- Extra European market growth
 - Start own supplier products production
 - Growing awareness about the health and benefits of vacuum cleaners
 - Introduction of new robot vacuum concepts

 **Threats**:
-- huge amount of competitors
+- Huge amount of well positioned competitors
-- imitators of the products
+- Imitators of the products
-- customers mental barriers againsts robot
+- Customers mental barriers againsts robots

 ### 3.5 Porter's Five Forces Model